 Thankfully, industrial businesses can leverage their website to help streamline and potentially expedite the sales process, while simultaneously weeding out unqualified buyers.

-What follows are four types of potential customers that typically require the greatest amount of effort from sales personnel to convert into paying customers, as well as tips for how to use your website to save your sales team time and energy.
+What follows are four types of potential customers that typically require the greatest effort from sales personnel to convert into paying customers, and tips for how to use your website to save your sales team time and energy.

 1. The "Just Browsing" Customer

 It is helpful for sales to be involved with customers at this stage.
-However, industrial businesses can benefit greatly by having a robust and detailed website, complete with deep-level technical information and specifications.
+However, industrial businesses can benefit significantly by having a robust and detailed website, complete with deep-level technical information and specifications to support the sales conversations.
 Offer a full product catalog or technical portfolio where applicable.
 Industrial businesses should aim to answer as many possible questions about their products/services as possible on their website.
-The more data and details available, the less time a sales person will have to spend with this customer, educating them and getting them familiar with your company's offerings and capabilities.
+The more data and details available, the less time a salesperson will have to spend with this customer, educating them and getting them familiar with your company's offerings and capabilities.
 Then, when this customer is ready to buy, they will engage the sales team fully informed and ready to buy.

 2. The Skeptical Customer